Matb85/modular-slider/README.md

   --slide-width: 15rem; // the width of each slide
   --slide-margin: 25px; // the left and right margin of each element
-  --slides-per-view: 2; // the number of how many slides are displayed at once }
+  --slides-per-view: 2; // the number of how many slides are displayed at once
+  // don't specify the width - it will be calculated based on the variables above }
 ```